constantinpape/cluster_tools/README.md

 ```
 conda env create -f environment.yml
 ```
-In ths case, the package itself must be added to the python environment manually, e.g. by creating a softlink in the lib/python3.7/site-packages of the conda env.
+In this case, the package itself must be added to the python environment manually, e.g. by creating a softlink in the `lib/python3.7/site-packages` folder of the conda env.

 ## Citation